 The final tip to creating stronger outdoor portraits is to integrate the use of a flash.

 You may be wondering why a flash, which is a form of artificial light, would be necessary in a setting where the natural light is readily available and present?

 Using a flash while shooting outdoor portraits is the most effective way to remove any shadows that may appear on the face or figure of your subject.

 In this process, the external flash acts as a fill light for the pockets of your image that are dominated by dark points.
 You can even use an external flash in unison with reflectors to fill, bounce and manipulate light to create your ideal image.

-You will want to avoid using any kind of pop up flash capability that your camera may have and stick to an external flash that would be mounted on your camera.
+You will want to avoid using any kind of pop-up flash capability that your camera may have and stick to an external flash that would be mounted on your camera.

-Pop Up Flashes are not as advanced technically as their external counterparts, which will show in the manner in which they cast unflattering light onto your subject.
+Pop-up flashes are not as advanced technically as their external counterparts, which will show in the manner in which they cast unflattering light onto your subject.

 One crucial element to pay attention to when integrating flash is to always properly expose your background and subject.

-In order to do this, remember that your camera’s shutter speed affects the background and the setting you assign to your flash is what will illuminate your subject.
+To achieve this, remember that your camera’s shutter speed affects the background and the setting you assign to your flash is what will illuminate your subject.
 Focus on utilizing these two components in unison to produce optimal portraits.